BiCroLab/nucleAI/README.md

 ├── notebooks		<- jupyter notebooks used in this project └── py			<- python scripts used in this project
 ```
+The requirements.txt file list the working environment used when the pipeline was run, though not all packages listed in the file might be necessary.

 List of main scripts:
 ```bash
 ./scripts.sh		<- used to generate features and descriptors for a given cancer type